-- why the ministry or delegated Aboriginal agency believes they need to protect your child
+- why MCFD or the delegated Aboriginal agency believes they need to protect your child

-- how the ministry or delegated Aboriginal agency plan to care for your child until the protection hearing
+- how MCFD or the delegated Aboriginal agency plans to care for your child until the protection hearing

 - how and when you get to see your child while they're not in your care

-After the judge reads the report, the ministry lawyer tells the judge what kind of order the ministry or delegated Aboriginal agency wants.
+After the judge reads the report, MCFD's lawyer tells the judge what kind of order MCFD or the delegated Aboriginal agency wants.
 Usually, they want to: